stefanache/w10-anaconda-3-install-on-i5/README.md

    is finished.

-3) Finally, click on this file Anaconda3...-x86_64.exe from c:\Downloads directory to start the your installer.
+3) Finally, click on this file
+		Anaconda3...-x86_64.exe
+   from
+   		c:\Downloads
+   directory to start the Anaconda3's installer.

    Accept all and then click 'Next' to 'Finish' the installation.

+   Please

-   Please Not modify anythink option!
+   		Not modify anythink option!

    Normally the directory which contain entire Anaconda3 64 bits will be :

       C:\Users\{your username}\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Anaconda3 (64-bit)